repository-settings/app/README.md

   # A URL with more information about the repository
   homepage: https://example.github.io/

+  # A comma-separated list of topics to set on the repository
+  topics: github, probot

   # Either `true` to make the repository private, or `false` to make it public.
   private: false